 Areas of counselling I deal with

-I offer a flat fee of £20 to individuals who attend daytime sessions which are held in Crookes.
+Melanie offers a flat fee of £22 to individuals who attend daytime face-to-face sessions which are held in Crookes.

-Wednesday evening sessions, with Fiona Claydon, are priced at £27 and are held in Broomhill.
-Fiona also holds on-line counselling on Wed and Thurs evenings.
+Evening face-to-face sessions, with Fiona Claydon, are priced at £27 and are held in Broomhill.
+Fiona also holds on-line counselling.

 Should you wish to make a referral, please, in the first instance, visit www.westsidetherapysheffield.com where you will find comprehensive information about the service we offer, the practical aspects of it, cancellation policy and the information we need to take a referral and add you to our waiting list.
 (Please either place a telephone call to us whereupon we shall complete a referral form OR send an email with all of the necessary referral details contained therein - this info is listed on one of the last pages of the website).